AdamBedoui/Germany-Map/README.md

-A German map project for a client in Uptowork.
+A German map project for a client in Upwork.

 Live version is published here : https://adambedoui.github.io/Germany-Map/